 A. Application Process

 A3.
-My home university does not have an Exchange agreement with NTU, can I still join the programme?
+My home university does not have an Exchange agreement with NTU, can I still join the summer programme?

 A4.
 How many courses am I allowed to take?
 Can I take courses from different tracks?

-Please refer to the eligibility criteria.
-All teaching and assessment for the courses are in English.
-Thus, students applying for the summer programme must have an English language proficiency.
+webpage on eligibility criteria for non-NTU students.
+All teaching and assessment for the courses are in English, except language courses.
+Thus, students applying for the summer programme must have a satisfactory level of English language proficiency as stated in the

 However, as credit transfer policies vary among universities, students are advised to check with their home university to ensure that NTU's credits will be accepted by their home university before application.
 NTU Summer courses are presently offered at the undergraduate level.